Dkendal/battle_snake/README.md

 ### Don't Starve

 Every turn snakes will loose one health-point.
-In BattleSnake health-points serve like the snake's hunger bar, and if it reaches zero, the snake will starve and die.
+Health-points serve like the snake's hunger bar, and if it reaches zero, the snake will starve and die.
 Eating food will restore snake's health to one-hundred points on the next turn.

 ![](./docs/images/rule-starvation.gif)